-Nitrogen is viewed to be the most important of all the nutrients in fertilizers.
-It is also the most difficult nutrient to measure in soil.
+How much nitrogen should go in your vegetable garden is primarily based on the type of vegetable you grow, since each type has different nutrient requirements.
+Nitrogen is viewed to be the most important of all the nutrients in fertilizers and is required by all plants to keep them from turning yellow and withered.
+Nitrogen is also the most difficult nutrient to measure in soil.
 The microbes in the soil control the day to day supply of nitrogen.
 In long spells of cold, dry or wet weather, the microbes are slowed down, consequently affecting nitrogen release in the soil.
-Too much nitrogen is not good since it can cause fertilizer burn.
-It can even retard the growth of crops or lead to excessive vegetative growth.
-Different vegetables have different requirements for nitrogen.

 Distinguishing Between Fertilizers

 Vegetables that require high nitrogen levels include beets, Brussels sprouts, broccoli, cabbage, cauliflower, Asian greens, potato, leek, spinach and Swiss chard.
+Most leafy greens do well with high nitrogen, but it's a good ideal to check the specific requirements of the vegetables you plant.
 High nitrogen ratio in fertilizers is 16-5-5.

 Vegetables that have a medium or balanced nitrogen requirement include chicory, asparagus, eggplant, lettuce, garlic, onion, squash, pepper, tomato and sweet corn.
 A balanced nitrogen ratio in fertilizers is 16-16-16.

 Vegetables that require a low level of nitrogen include cucumber, carrots, fava beans, peas, radish, parsnip, turnip and rutabaga.
+Veggies in this group are often ones that set flowers to grow or have edible roots.
 A low nitrogen ratio in fertilizers is 5-10-10.

 Nitrogen for Fruit-Bearing Vegetables